byxor/kapoki/README.md

 Quickly generate skeletons for your programming projects.

-Offers support for C++ projects.
+Offers support for C++ & Python projects.
 More to come soon.

 ## Usage